okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-error-pages/main/index.md

 ### Add a nonce reference

-You must add a [`nonce`](https://content-security-policy.com/nonce/) reference to your HTML if you want to customize the Okta-hosted sign-in page or error pages.
-Without the `nonce` reference, when you turn on your CSP customizations, your `script` and `style` tags don't run.
+Add a [`nonce`](https://content-security-policy.com/nonce/) reference to your HTML if you want to customize the Okta-hosted sign-in page or error pages.
+Without the `nonce` reference, your `script` and `style` tags don't run.

 To add the `nonce` reference, include it as a variable in the code editor.
 See [Edit the error page](#edit-the-error-page).